Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Order and Diameter

 \begin{corollary} A partition of $V(H_\rho)$ mod $V(H_{\rho-1})$ is obtained by means of the selected pairwise disjoint coset representatives of $V(H_\rho)$ composing categories $\mathbf{(a)}$-$\mathbf{(e)}$, for $\rho\le 5$. \end{corollary}

-\begin{proof} For $\rho>2$, the corollary follows from Theorem~\ref{4.2} with distribution as in Theorem~\ref{4.4} for the vertices of type $\tau'_\rho$, or super-type $\gamma'_\rho$.
+\begin{proof} For $\rho>2$, the corollary follows from Proposition~\ref{4.2} with distribution as in Proposition~\ref{4.4} for the vertices of type $\tau'_\rho$, or super-type $\gamma'_\rho$.
 It is easy to see that the statement also holds for $\rho=2$. \end{proof}